oleganza/bitcoin-papers/BitcoinBlindSignatures.md

 ## Practical considerations

 The blinding factor `b` can be generated through a scheme similar to BIP32.
-The agent generates a single public key `X`, while the principle generates unique `b` for each "address" they need to send funds to.
+The agent generates a single public key `X`, while the principal generates unique `b` for each "address" they need to send funds to.

 Blinding factors `p` and `q` could be generated through the similar procedure as agent's nonce `r`: a mix of deterministic (based on transcript and blinding factor `b`) and auxiliary randomness.

 ## Compatibility with MuSig and threshold signing

-TBD: present how MuSig must be adjusted to permit reconstruction of the blinded multikey, where the Principle acts like a Dealer, coordinating the protocol between multiple Agents.
+TBD: present how MuSig must be adjusted to permit reconstruction of the blinded multikey, where the Principal acts like a Dealer, coordinating the protocol between multiple Agents.

 ## What blinding factors do we need?